microsoft/vscode-wiki/December-Test-Plan.md

 ## Dark and light theme polish
 - [x] any platform @isidorn

-Due to the move to textmate tokenizer, there were changes in the appearance of the default light and dark theme: Some themes got far more colorful, in particular JavaScript, some languages lost colors, e.g. Jade and XML.
-The goal was to stay as close as possible to what we had in 0.9.0: We stick to a few major colors: blue for keywords, green for comments and red for strings.
+Due to the move to textmate tokenizer, there were changes in the appearance of the default light and dark theme.
+Some themes got far more colorful (in particular JavaScript), and some languages lost colors (e.g. Jade and XML).

+The goal was to stay as close as possible to what we had in 0.9.0, sticking to a few major colors: blue for keywords, green for comments and red for strings.
- * Test JavaScript and TypeScript in the light and dark theme, compare it our old state at https://opentools.azurewebsites.net/try.
-Note, new colors for method, function and parameters declarations
+ * Test JavaScript and TypeScript in the light and dark theme, compare it our old state at https://opentools.azurewebsites.net/try. **Note**: new colors for method, function and parameter declarations
- * Test XML, HTML, Jade, Razor, Handlebars, CSS, LESS and SASS, JSON in the light and dark theme: They should all look consistent.
-Check stings, comments...
+ * Test XML, HTML, Jade, Razor, Handlebars, CSS, LESS and SASS, and JSON in the light and dark theme.
+   * They should all look consistent.
+Check strings, comments, etc.
  * Try some of the other languages as well.
-Check stings, comments...
+Check strings, comments, etc.